 The two Petrobras contracts account for 40 to 50 percent of closely-held Triunfo’s 200 million reais of annual sales, Caffaro said.
 The company also operates with containers and steel shipments, and has maintenance contracts for Floating Production, Storage and Offloading vessels with third parties.

-Tug-boat operator Wilson Sons Ltd (WSON11) and vessel suppliers and operators Tidewater Inc. (TDW) and Hornbeck Offshore Services Inc. (HOS) are among companies that operate in the Brazilian off-shore oil industry.
+Tug-boat operator Wilson Sons Ltd (WSON11) and vessel suppliers and operators Tidewater Inc. (TDW:US) and Hornbeck Offshore Services Inc. (HOS:US) are among companies that operate in the Brazilian off-shore oil industry.
 Petrobras accounted for 93.9 percent of Brazilian oil production in November, the latest data published by the oil regulator show.

 Petrobras’s press office didn’t immediately answer questions sent by e-mail on the company’s port handling plans.